Applications of Explainable AI for 6G: Technical Aspects, Use Cases, and Research Challenges: Lessons learned and Future Research Directions

 \subsubsection{Lessons learned}

-Conventional AI/ML algorithms and innovative DL architectures have been applied for different tasks in 6G networks when considered in technical aspects.
-The objective includes accuracy improvement in intelligent radio and edge network, reliability enhancement in network security and data privacy, and optimisation in resource management.
-While the system performance and automatic decision of communication networks mostly depend on AI models, it does not usually provide descriptions and explanations about results, especially in the how-why-when perspective.
+Conventional AI/ML algorithms and innovative DL architectures have been applied for different tasks in 6G networks when considering technical aspects.
+The objective includes accuracy improvement in intelligent radio and edge networks, reliability enhancement in network security and data privacy, and optimisation in resource management.
+While the system performance and automatic decision of communication networks mostly depend on AI models, it does not usually provide descriptions and explanations about results, especially from the how-why-when perspective.
 XAI, owning to three principal features, including explainability, interpretability, and accountability, represents a promising technique to help not only end-users but also AI stakeholders understand how an AI model processes data and conducts outcomes automatically, which in turn allows end-users to be confident with its decision as well as engineers to comprehend their systems.
 Some ML models present good interpretability, but their performance in terms of accuracy is unacceptable.
 Therefore, the balance between interpretability and accuracy should be considered in XAI-based system design.
-For example, some XAI approaches have exploited greater-interpretability of AI models like a rule-based model and linear regression to generate explanations.
+For example, some XAI approaches have exploited the interpretability of AI models like a rule-based model and linear regression to generate explanations.
 However, their accuracy can not satisfy the baseline QoS in 6G.
-On the other hand, although DL showed high performance in dealing with many fundamental tasks, such as detection, classification, and recognition, but offered little or no interpretability.
+On the other hand, although DL showed high performance in dealing with many fundamental tasks such as detection, classification, and recognition, they offered little or no interpretability.
 Furthermore, depending on the input data type, storage infrastructure, computing platform, and communication infrastructure, XAI for explanation generation should be appropriately chosen to deal with a specific technical problem while ensuring a reasonable performance in terms of accuracy and complexity.
 Besides, the explanation should be simple for end-users with less domain knowledge and advanced for AI stakeholders with high expertise, which can be numerical results, text, graphs, images, and simulations.
 It can contain details on how a statistical AI model causes a prediction from a feature set, a decision path from a decision tree, a rule from a simple model, and a visual operation graph of information flow.
 Lastly, explanations brought by XAI may bring extra information leakage unintentionally to potential privacy violators.
 XAI can help strengthen AI accuracy and efficiency, but it can also tell others how existing AI models work, which in some cases should be confidential.
 Thus, extra attention should be put when applying XAI to privacy-based 6G solutions.